pellju/NewMailGenerator/README.md

         - Also the layout
     - Exporting English standardMail
     - Update the date structure
-    - Add possibility to remove bulletins from weekly mails
-    - Add possibility to remove weekly mails

 - Bulletins:
     - Ordering bulletins by month --> day (in /bulletins)